-Kylie Jenner Reality Show Criticism , Doctors Share Likely Procedures Kylie Has Received
+Kylie Jenner Reality Show Criticism, Doctors Share Likely Procedures Kylie Has Received

 For those playing along..
 Here’s my best guess as to what #kyliejenner has had done: Lip filler, midface filler including tear troughs, nasolabial folds and along the zygomatic arches, neuromodulator (i.e. botox), rhinoplasty, bilateral upper blepharoplasty versus neuromodulator to the lateral brow ???????????????? . . . . . . #today #instagood #photooftheday #instadaily #picoftheday #surgeon #me #facialplastic #plasticsurgery #happy #self #instadaily #smile #cute #hot #love #life #instagramer #instagram #surgery #fun #igdaily #cosmetic #medicine #australian #aussie

-Let’s be reminded that these procedures only cover the possible procedures undergone on the star’s face.
-Her body is a whole other subject, but there have been claims that Jenner recently received a breast augmentation, as The Mirror notes, and other rumors have swirled that Kylie has received additional work on other portions of her body.
+Let’s remember that these procedures only cover the possible procedures undergone on the star’s face.
+Her body is a whole other subject, but there have been claims that Jenner recently received a breast augmentation, as the Mirror notes, and other rumors have swirled that Kylie has received additional work on other portions of her body.

 [Feature Image by Ari Perilstein/Getty Images for A-OK Collective, LLC.]